theholla/university-registrar/README.md

 ## Description

-Administrators can add students to courses, and courses to students.
+Administrators can assign students to courses, and courses to students.
+This is stored in a local database.

 ## Setup

 * Please have all Java developer tools ready, including the JDK.
+* This app uses Apache Spark and Velocity to handle its user interface.
 * You'll need to be able to run and compile Java.
 This app uses Gradle for that purpose.
-* This app uses Apache Spark and Velocity to handle its user interface.
+To run this project, first setup the local database.
+Then connect to this folder in terminal and type ```gradle run```.

 **To use the database included with this file, follow these instructions:**